rhymeswithzion/rwz-test/README.md

 ### How to get involved

-There are plenty of ways to get involved in this website.
-Whether you are an art-lover, creative, developer, or designer there are plenty of ways you can get involved.
-The main way to get involved is to contribute, whether it be providing content through [submissions](#submissions), becoming a [curator](#curate), suggesting an edit or improvement, or just actively participating within the website community and spreading the word. a developer who has suggestions on how the website build could be improved or killer features that could be implemented, providing valuable feedback to improve the site
+This website is built openly and is inclusive to all, enabling many ways for you to get involved.
+Whether you are an art-lover, creative, developer, or designer, rhymes with zion is an inclusive space for collaboration.
+The main way to get involved is to contribute, whether it be providing content by becoming a [curator](#curate) or [individual submissions](#submissions).
+If you are not interested in contributing content, you can still get involved through providing [feedback](#feedback) which will help continuously improve your experience.
+If generating content or feedback forms are not your thing but you still want to get involved, there are plenty [other ways to support]

+### Curate

+This website embraces openness and collaboration, the best way to provide an inclusive environment with diverse works of art being displayed within a digital place is through other people curating it.
+If you are interested in curating, please follow the instructions on the <a href="https://docs.google.com/document/d/1u7PoI3MD21fb0GxSsZyfxVKJhmEE8eP3cbyBOWyufss" target="_blank">template</a>.

+When curating you are free to create your own theme or vibe.
+You will need to have 7 posts for a week (follow the post template but feel free to get creative).
+Curators will also have a contributor webpage which requires; a bio writte-up / photo / relevant links - [example page](http://www.rwz.io/contributors/test/).

+If you are interested in becoming a contributor and curate rhymes with zion's audio-visual art gallery which dwells in cyberspace but want to know a bit more about it before you begin filling out the <a href="https://docs.google.com/document/d/1u7PoI3MD21fb0GxSsZyfxVKJhmEE8eP3cbyBOWyufss" target="_blank">template</a>, please don't hesitate to email: contact@rwz.io

 ### Feedback